dmbarbour/glas/docs/GlasDesign.md

         prof (Chan, DynamicIndex) { Operation }
         record (Chan, Cond) { Operation }

-        (%an (%an.log Chan Message) Operation)
+        (%an (%an.dbg.log Chan Message) Operation)
-        (%an (%an.prof Chan DynamicIndex) Operation)
+        (%an (%an.dbg.prof Chan DynamicIndex) Operation)
-        (%an (%an.record Chan Cond) Operation)
+        (%an (%an.dbg.rec Chan Cond) Operation)

-For performance reasons, instrumentation can be enabled and disabled based on a static Chan.
-This could be via application settings and conditional compilation, or statefully via reflection APIs.

 The log Message should either be a read-only computation or computable within a hierarchical transaction.
 Conditional logging is supported by returning an 'empty' message.
-Logging over an operation is interesting; depending on configuration for Chan, this could be taken as outputting random samples or adding Message to a stack trace.
+Logging over an operation is interesting; depending on configuration for Chan, this can support random samples or adding Message to a stack trace.
 In context of transaction loop applications - with forks and incremental computing - we might render logs to a user as a time-varying tree instead of a message stream.

 Profiling should record things useful for understanding performance.
 Entry and exit counts, time spent, memory allocated, etc..
 In context of transaction loop applications, we might keep stats related to stability and incremental computing, aborting on read-write conflict, and so on.

 A runtime can also be asked to record information to replay an Operation, and perhaps more based on configuration.
 Recording can be a convenient alternative to breakpoints in cases where users don't intend to interfere with the computation.
 We might keep the recording based on whether Cond was true at any point in Operation.

+In each case 'Chan' is a statically evaluated expression to support configuration, i.e. such that we can disable certain log messages, or configure logging to sample randomly during Operation.
+We can easily extend this with a scope to 'translate' channels within Operation.
+Perhaps:

+        debug-scope (ChanRewrite) { Operation }
+        (%an (%an.dbg.scope ChanRewrite) Operation)

+In this case ChanRewrite represents a static `Chan -> Chan` function that is logically applied to '%an.dbg.\*' channels within Operation.
+This allows more precise configuration of logging, but it does complicate efficient implementation.

 *Note:* Non-deterministic choice in a log message or recording condition might be interpreted as a composition, i.e. set of messages, all conditions are true.
 For profiling dynamic index, we might heuristically split costs.